SystemsApproach/book/README.md

 and [Twitter](https://twitter.com/SystemsAppr).
 To read a running commentary on how the Internet is evolving, follow the [Systems Approach Blog](https://www.systemsapproach.org).

+> The latest release is v6.0, which you can roughly equate with a 6th
+> Edition.
+Read the [Preface](preface.md) to find out what's new in this
+> version.
+Note that Morgan Kaufmann (Elsevier) plans to publish a
+> 6th edition of their textbook based on a fork of this version, but
+> going forward, open source releases and any future published editions
+> will not necessarily stay in sync.

 ## Build the Book